-For the mass spectrometric analysis conditions, both positive and negative ion modes were operated by electrospray ionization (ESI) source.
-Desolvation gas was set to 800 L/h at 450℃ and source temperature was set to 100 °C. Capillary voltage and cone voltage were separately set to 2,000 V and 25 V, respectively.
-All mass data were obtained via LockSprayTM in order to guarantee data are accurate and reproducible.
-To lock the mass in ESI+ and ESI- modes, reference compound leucine-enkephalin at a concentration of 100 pg/µL was used for calibration at the flow rate of 5μL/min, which was detected at m/z 556.2771 and 554.2615 for [M+H]+ and [M-H]- ions, respectively.
+For the mass spectrometric analyses, an electrospray ionization (ESI) source was operated in both positive and negative ion modes.
+The desolvation gas was set to 800 L/h at 450℃, and the source temperature was 100 °C. Capillary voltage and cone voltage were 2,000 V and 25 V, respectively.
+LockSprayTM was used for the collection of all mass data to ensure accuracy and reproducibility.
+To lock the mass in ESI+ and ESI- modes, leucine-enkephalin (100 pg/µL) was used as a reference compound for calibration at a flow rate of 5μL/min, which was detected at m/z 556.2771 and 554.2615 for [M+H]+ and [M-H]- ions, respectively.

 2.4.
-Conditions of UPLC-MS/MS
+UPLC-MS/MS conditions

-In this research, UPLC-MS/MS system used the same elution conditions as UPLC-Q-TOF-MS. A Xevo TQ-S triple quadrupole mass spectrometer (Waters, MA, USA) equipped with ESI positive ion mode was set as follows: desolvation gas was set to 800 L/h at a temperature of 400℃, the cone gas was set to 150 L/h.
-The capillary voltage and sampling cone voltage were set to 0.5 kV and 120 V, respectively.
-Multiple reaction monitoring (MRM) mode was used to achieve the highest response, the transitions for each analyte and IS, as well as their cone voltage (CV) and collision energy (CE) were shown in Table S2.
-During LC-MS/MS analysis, peak integration and calibration curves generating were achieved via TargetLynx (v 4.1, Waters, MA, USA).
-For concentration calculation, the formula using the internal standard method is as follows:
+The UPLC-MS/MS elution conditions used herein were the same as those used for UPLC-Q-TOF-MS. A Xevo TQ-S triple quadrupole mass spectrometer (Wate) equipped with an ESI source in positive ion mode was used with the following settings: desolvation gas = 800 L/h at 400℃, cone gas =150 L/h, capillary voltage = 0.5 kV, sampling cone voltage = 120 V. Maximal responses were achieved through the use of multiple reaction monitoring (MRM) mode, with transitions for each analyte and internal standard (IS), together with their corresponding cone voltage (CV) and collision energy (CE) values, being shown in Table S2.
+During LC-MS/MS analyses, peak integration and calibration curves generation were conducted using TargetLynx (v 4.1, Waters).
+Concentrations were calculated using the internal standard method as follows:

 Sample concentration = Sample area* (IS concentration/ IS area)

 2.5.
-Method Validation
+Methodological Validation

-The developed method was validated with the bioanalytical method validation guideline by FDA [17].
-The limit of quantification (LOQ) and limit of detection (LOD) were defined as the concentration where the signal-to-noise ratio were ten (S/N=10) and three (S/N=3), respectively.
-The calibration curves of 10 compounds with different dynamic ranges were established using eight concentrations, linearity was shown in Correlation coefficient (r).
-Intra-day and inter-day precision were evaluated by three and six separate validations run of standards, respectively.
-The repeatability was determined using six replicates of sample solutions, and the sample solution at room temperature of 0, 2, 4, 8 and 12 h were analyzed to evaluate its stability.
-For recovery test, samples were spiked with known quantities of all analytes at a 100% concentration level.
+The method developed herein was validated using the bioanalytical method validation guidelines published by the FDA [17].
+The limit of quantification (LOQ) and limit of detection (LOD) were defined as the concentration at which the signal-to-noise ratio (S/N) was 10 and 3, respectively.
+Calibration curves for 10 compounds with different dynamic ranges were established at eight different concentrations, with correlation coefficient (r) values being used to demonstrate linearity.
+Intra-day and inter-day precision were respectively evaluated through three and six separate standard validation runs.
+Repeatability was assessed using six replicates of sample solutions, while sample stability was assessed by storing samples at room temperature for 0, 2, 4, 8, and 12 h.
+In recovery tests, samples were spiked with known quantities of all analytes at a 100% concentration level.

 2.6.
-Conditions of DESI-MSI
+DESI-MSI conditions

-The distributions of chemical markers in P. lobata and P. thomsonii were performed on a Waters Xevo G2XS Q-TOF with a 2D DESI source (Prosolia, IN, USA).
-95% Methanol was selected as spray solvent with a flow rate of 5 µL/min.
-The voltage of DESI sprayer was set to 4.5 kV, nitrogen was delivered at 0.45 MPa from an external gas cylinder.
-Pixel sizes for both X and Y were set at 100 μm, resulting in spatial resolutions of 100 μm.
-Mass spectra were obtained in positive and negative ion mode both ranged from 50−1200 Da.
-High-Definition Imaging (v 1.4, Waters, MA, USA) and Masslynx (v 4.1, Waters, MA, USA) were used for data acquisition, and processing of mass spectrometry imaging.
-The imagines were firstly normalized by total ion chromatography (TIC), then, individual m/z images were visualized and overlaid.
-Finally, regions of interest (ROI) were selected to extract mass spectrum from a specific region.
+Chemical marker distributions in P. lobata and P. thomsonii were assessed with a Waters Xevo G2XS Q-TOF instrument and a 2D DESI source (Prosolia, IN, USA).
+95% Methanol was utilized as a spray solvent at a 5 µL/min flow rate.
+The DESI sprayer voltage was 4.5 kV, with nitrogen being delivered at 0.45 MPa from an external gas cylinder.
+Pixel sizes (X and Y) were set at 100 μm, resulting in a spatial resolution of 100 μm.
+Mass spectra were obtained in positive and negative ion modes in the 50−1200 D range.
+High-Definition Imaging (v 1.4, Waters) and Masslynx (v 4.1, Waters) were utilized for data acquisition and mass spectrometry image processes.
+Images were initially normalized via total ion chromatography (TIC), and individual m/z images were then visualized and overlaid.
+Regions of interest (ROI) were then selected to extract mass spectra from particular regions.

 2.7.
-Spectrophotometry method
+Spectrophotometry